Jack28/TorBox/README.md

 TorBox
 ======

-Some config files to setup an open WLAN-Network only connected to the TOR Network.
+Some config files to setup an unencrypted, free to use WIFI hotspot without getting into trouble.
+The wireless network routes everything through the TOR Network.

 Uses